 Apple Pay adoption at the point of sale is “growing nicely” and is “in-line with growth among other digital payment players” such as Google and Samsung, long-time Apple analyst Gene Munster reveals.
 “We believe that users are activating Apple Pay on about 30% of new iPhones,” the analyst, who has moved to Loup Ventures from Piper Jaffray, writes in a research note.
 “In total, we estimate that 13% of the 680m iPhones in use today have activated Apple Pay.”

-- Apple Pay about to go live in Brazil?
+- Apple Pay set to go live in Czech Republic and Slovakia?

 - ABN Amro rolls out wearable payments on rings, watches and bracelets

 - Airlines leverage PSD2 to cut transaction fees

 - NXP showcases the future of retail at CES 2019